 “Now, thanks largely to IBM, it is no longer a risk for tech companies to focus on AI.
 Rather, it is a risk to ignore it.
 But because IBM wanted consumers to take it seriously in the early days, the company came up with its own flashy, imprecise branding for the fantastic new technology.
 As other companies have started investing heavily in AI in a time when it’s safer to do so, IBM has stayed on the same course, and Watson is trapped in the same black box.”

-Yes, but if IBM’s hyped the AI market based upon false claims, this wouldn’t this be a negative?
+Yes, but if IBM’s excited the AI market based upon false claims, this wouldn’t this be a negative?

 They may have become more accepting of AI because they did not sufficiently analyze the claims made by IBM.
 This seems that simply because IBM made a push to sell AI, that it has become more acceptable to invest in AI.
 However, IBM never offered more than claims around AI.

 IBM has been lying about Watson AI for over ten years.

 It has spent billions on Watson and had not only problems understanding how to train Watson to solve medical research problems, but also failed to harmonize different data sets.
 The curious thing is that IBM continues to sell AI projects.
 IBM claims to have 20,000 AI projects ongoing.
 However, these projects have been sold on false promises.
 IBM does not possess any AI capabilities that other entities in the space do not own, and the field of AI is filled with false claims.
 Even if a company does employ many people who are familiar with how to run the significant AI/ML algorithms, there is little evidence that these algorithms work.
 There are further problems with formatting data as it turns out that data lakes are even more challenging to convert into a usable form than previously thought.

 All of this occurs in an environment where far more proven methods of forecasting often languish due to a lack of funding, unable to match the promises and “sexiness” level of AI.